 - Each year, the President shall appoint a nominating committee consisting of at least five (5) members.
-(1) Members of the Nominating Committee shall be selected from among the Federated Council and may include no more than two (2) current members of the Executive Committee. - (2) The Executive Director and the President shall be ex-officio members of the Nominating Committee. - (3) Nominations for the Executive Committee shall be presented to the Federated Council at the meeting prior to - (4) Nominations for President-Elect will occur in even numbered years. - (5) Each person nominated for an officer or other Executive Committee seat must be a current member of the Federated Council at the time of nomination and election. - (6) The Nominating Committee will name at least five (5) candidates for two (2)-year terms for the Executive Committee and at least two (2) candidates for President-Elect. - (Approved January 2020 Federated Council/Approved February 2022 Federated Council) - (7) Nominations will also be accepted from the floor at the Federated Council meeting whereupon nominations are - Nominations for an at-large representative will be solicited from Sections and Allied Organizations after the (8) election of Executive Committee members.
+Members of the Nominating Committee shall be selected from among the Federated Council and may include no more than two (2) current members of the Executive Committee. - (2) The Executive Director and the President shall be ex-officio members of the Nominating Committee. - (3) Nominations for the Executive Committee shall be presented to the Federated Council at the meeting prior to the election. - (4) Nominations for President-Elect will occur in even numbered years. - (5) Each person nominated for an officer or other Executive Committee seat must be a current member of the Federated Council at the time of nomination and election. - (6) The Nominating Committee will name at least five (5) candidates for two (2)-year terms for the Executive Committee and at least two (2) candidates for President-Elect. - (Approved January 2020 Federated Council/Approved February 2022 Federated Council) Nominations will also be accepted from the floor at the Federated Council meeting whereupon nominations are - (7) Nominations will also be accepted from the floor at the Federated Council meeting whereupon nominations are presented.
+(9) Nominations of the second secon - (8) Nominations for an at-large representative will be solicited from Sections and Allied Organizations after the election of Executive Committee members.
 The Executive Committee, at its June meeting, will select a candidate from among those nominations to serve as an at-large representative.